Vinelab/tracing-laravel/README.md

 As the name implies, `job_input` allows you to view your job's contructor parameters as JSON.
 Serialization of objects to this JSON string can be controlled by implementing one of the following interfaces: `Arrayable`, `Jsonable`, `JsonSerializable`, or a `__toString` method.
 A fallback behavior is to print all your object's public properties.

+> Constructor arguments must be saved as a class property with the same name (see ProcessPordact example below).

 The span will be named after the queue job class.
 You can override the default name of the span in the job itself:

 ```php